dchapyshev/dchapyshev.github.io/docs/router.md

 **WARNING!** Administrator rights are required to create a configuration.

 **WARNING!** Default username and password: admin/admin.
 Don't forget to change this after installation!
+To manage users, you need to use [Router Manage](https://aspia.org/docs/console#router-manage) in the Console.

 ```bash
 Windows x86